esrlabs/gerrithooks/README.md

 ### API available to the plugins

-use sh to run commands (this raises an ruby exception if the command fails, otherwise it returns the commands output).
+- use sh to run commands (this raises an ruby exception if the command fails, otherwise it returns the commands output).

+- use ssh_gerrit to get a ssh connection to gerrit for issueing commands.

-Otherwise gems are free to use whatever gems the like. just declare them in your gemspec. it is up to gem and the maintainer of the gerrit server to make sure that the gems are available for the plugins.
+- Otherwise gems are free to use whatever gems the like. just declare them in your gemspec. it is up to gem and the maintainer of the gerrit server to make sure that the gems are available for the plugins.
 Take a look at the branchname_refupdate plugin (this uses the ruby git plugin).